PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 ## November 8 2018 16:21:12

 * Day 52: Thursday
+	* 281 words (Spent all day working on Table View workshop notes)
+		* Will be translating ideas into words for the Table View book
+		* Capturing key concepts/bugs to avoid/beginner mistakes
 	* Spent today planning new workshop details
 		* Topics
 		* Email sequence